raulalhena/raulalhena/README.md

 - ⚡ Fun fact: ...
 -->

-#### Re-junior Fullstack Web Developer, upskilling myself back into the development industry, improving every day to reach the excelence.
-Junior in programming but with a lot of experience from my entrepreneurial ventures leading teams, creating and finding solutions to overcoming challenges.
+#### Fullstack developer, reskilling myself back into the development industry.
+Learning in programming again, after a while with a lot of experience from my entrepreneurial ventures leading teams, creating and finding solutions to overcoming challenges.

 ---